kwea123/nerf_pl/README.md

 These parameters are chosen to best mimic the training settings in the original repo.
 See [opt.py](opt.py) for all configurations.

+NOTE: the above configuration doesn't work for some scenes like `drums`, `ship`.
+In that case, consider increasing the `batch_size` or change the `optimizer` to `radam`.
+I managed to train on all scenes with these modifications.

 You can monitor the training process by `tensorboard --logdir logs/` and go to `localhost:6006` in your browser.
 </details>